Tufin/oasdiff/README.md

 You can ignore multiple elements with a comma-separated list of excluded elements as in [this example](#ignore-changes-to-description-and-examples).
 Note that [Extensions](https://swagger.io/specification/#specification-extensions) are always excluded from the diff.

+## Lint [Beta]
+oasdiff performs a lint to validate both specs before running the diff and breaking-changes.
+If errors are found, the diff is aborted and the errors are displayed instead.
+You can pass `-no-lint` to skip lint validation.

+Note: This is a Beta feature, please report issues

 ## Notes for Go Developers
 ### Embedding oasdiff into your program